colinrmiller/fantasy-trope-draft/README.md

     npm i -g json-server

+Initialize the database by renaming db.json.exampe -> db.json

 Once this is installed run json-server from the projects root directory of the application.

     json-server -p 8088 -w api/db.json